lowerzedo/eks_calico/README.md

 eksctl create nodegroup --cluster astro-calico-cluster --node-type t2.micro --max-pods-per-node 100

-# Results
+## Results

-## Calico components (calico-kube-controllers, calico-node, calico-typha, etc.) are running in the calico-system namespace, which proves that Calico has been successfully installed.
+Calico components (calico-kube-controllers, calico-node, calico-typha, etc.) are running in the calico-system namespace, which proves that Calico has been successfully installed.
 Additionally, the tigera-operator pod is running in the tigera-operator namespace, managing the Calico installation

 ![meta data.](image-1.png)

-## The message in the image confirms that the aws-node daemonset has been removed.
+The message in the image confirms that the aws-node daemonset has been removed.
 This is proves, that AWS VPC CNI was replaced with Calico successfully

 ![ meta data.](image.png)

-## P.S. even though i added the ci/cd pipline, that's not a necessity here imo.
+P.S. even though i added the ci/cd pipline, that's not a necessity here imo.
 Since it takes quite some time to boot-up EKS cluster and then there are additional steps to install calico as well, which only adds up more time.
-That's why i executed the commands from my local environement
+That's why i executed the commands from my local environement. (eks cluster, after completion, have been deleted)